eshe030/ML_Attacks/README.md

 # ML_Attacks
 Machine learning and deep learning attacks on XOR Arbiter PUF with simulation for testing and research purposes only.
+Contains code along files for Logical regression attack and Multi layer perceptron attacks with gartificial puf responces with the challenge. libraries used : PYPUF, Sklearn, torch
+The repository values and code function are generated with assisstance.